Click the links below to find more information:

-The Cancer Institute, led by Dr. Lucio Miele, combines basic science research, clinical trials of novel drugs and therapies and cutting-edge patient care.
+The Cancer Institute combines basic science research, clinical trials of novel drugs and therapies and cutting-edge patient care.
 The institute is comprised of oncologists, radiologists, biochemists, microbiologists, pathologists and many other professionals.
 Many of the same doctors serving patients are the same physician-scientists engaging in oncology research.
 They study cancer genetics, seek to identify biomarkers for certain cancers and create next-generation drugs.
 The institute's overall goal is to improve the prevention and treatment of cancer.

 In an effort to integrate the various cardiovascular and renal research programs at UMMC, the Cardiovascular-Renal Research Center (CRRC) was established.
 With a long history of discovery, the center's wide-ranging investigations, led by Dr. Joey Granger, target the functions, interconnections and prevention of hypertension, heart, vascular and kidney diseases.
 The center is funded by Cardiovascular Dynamics and their Control, a 41-year program project grant from the National Institutes of Health, and several other NIH and American Heart Association grants.